Three night itinerary along the Twin Coast Discovery Highway

 In the morning learn about the first Polynesian explorer Kupe and his people that landed in Aotearoa New Zealand more than 1000 years ago, at the Manea Footprints of Kupe cultural and heritage centre.
 Be immersed in the high-tech 4D theatre with actors, digital technology, sensory experiences, and storytelling.
-Alternatively, take a guided jet ski safari of the harbour with Awesome Adventures or the boat across to the giant sand dunes.

 If you are ready for a bite just a little further north is Rāwene, Aotearoa New Zealand’s third oldest settlement.
 It has great cafes such as The Boat Shed and No.1 Parnell art gallery & café.

 In the afternoon follow the Northland Journey Te Ara Coast to Coast and visit the iconic Waitangi Treaty Grounds, which holds national significance as the signing place of Aotearoa New Zealand’s founding document.
 Learn about the Treaty and the history of the area and site.
 Join an informative guided tour of the grounds, experience a cultural performance in an authentic Meeting House, visit the Te Kōngahu Museum of Waitangi and Te Rau Aroha Museum.
 View the world’s largest ceremonial canoe and enjoy a refreshment in the Whare Waka café with stunning views over the Bay of Islands.
 The Waitangi experience pass is valid for two days as there is so much to see and do here.